East Asian woman sleeping peacefully on cream natural cotton twill pillow — clean airy bedroom, morning light

 How:

 Natural latex resists dust mites and mildew through its dense, continuous cellular structure that physically prevents colonization.
 Sleep Foundation highlights latex as naturally hypoallergenic.
-Circadian's Shredded Natural Latex Pillow ($119) uses OEKO-TEX certified shredded natural latex tested against harmful substances, encased in a certified organic cotton cover.
+Circadian's Tree-Tapped Latex Pillow ($149) uses OEKO-TEX certified natural latex tested against harmful substances, encased in a certified organic cotton cover.
 Important caveat: people with latex allergies must avoid this material entirely.

-Organic wool creates a dry microclimate inhospitable to dust mites.
-Wool fibers absorb up to 30% of their weight in moisture without feeling damp, then release it as conditions change.
-Since Mayo Clinic confirms dust mites require humidity above 50% to survive, wool's moisture management directly disrupts their life cycle.
+Organic wool resists dust mites through three simultaneous mechanisms: lanolin's fatty acids are toxic to mites at the fiber level; wool wicks moisture to hold the pillow microclimate at 40 to 50% relative humidity, well below the threshold mites need to reproduce; and microscopic keratin scales on the fiber surface physically block mites from burrowing into the fill.
+Mayo Clinic confirms dust mites require humidity above 50% to survive, and wool's moisture management directly disrupts that requirement.
 Ivankovic et al. (2022, PMC) found that wool demonstrates antibacterial properties through physical bacterial removal at the fiber-skin interface, without chemical additives.
-Circadian's Organic Wool Pillow ($169) carries full Global Organic Textile Standard (GOTS) certification on both fill and cover.
+Circadian's Organic Wool Pillow ($179) carries full Global Organic Textile Standard (GOTS) certification on both fill and cover.
 Some individuals have lanolin sensitivity and should test carefully before committing.

 Kapok fiber is 80% air by volume, meaning hollow fibers create continuous airflow that discourages allergen accumulation.
 Kapok contains a natural bitter substance that actively repels dust mites, mold, and bacteria without chemical treatment.
 Critically, kapok contains no lanolin, making it safe for those sensitive to both latex and wool.
-Circadian's Natural Kapok Pillow ($119) maintains loft well over time after 1,000 nights.
+Circadian's Natural Kapok Pillow ($119) uses wild-harvested fiber from Ceiba pentandra trees with no chemical processing from pod to pillow.
+"The pods drop from the trees on their own when they ripen, and harvesters collect them off the forest floor.
+There is no machinery and no farming, and the fiber inside is close to eighty percent air by volume," says Circadian's founder and resident pillow expert.
+For a deeper look at how kapok compares to other hypoallergenic fills, Kapok vs Down: Best Hypoallergenic Pillow Fill covers the trade-offs side by side.

 Red flags: If you have a confirmed latex allergy, eliminate natural latex immediately.
 If you have known lanolin sensitivity, wool should be tested with caution.
 Buckwheat hulls from suppliers who do not disclose their cleaning method carry higher endotoxin risk.